-The temporary sign types listed in this section are named for the activity or use that the sign permit is associated with.
-This is done for ease of understanding by Code users.
-Pursuant to Section 4.08.01, General Provisions, the Town of Eagle does not regulate the content of allowed signage.
+The temporary sign types listed in this section are linked to the activity, use, or event that is required to be allowed to install extra temporary signage.
+Pursuant to Section 4.08.010, General Provisions, the Town does not regulate the content of allowed signage.